esl/MongooseIM/doc/advanced-configuration/database-backends-configuration.md

 **Setup**

-We are using the riak data types, so the minimal supported version is 2.0.
+We are using the Riak data types, so the minimal supported version is 2.0.
 To be able to store above persistent date one have to run the following command:

 ```bash